5 from 5 votes

 Key Recipe Ingredients

-- Devil’s food cake mix.
-This is the base of the cookies and provides a rich, deep chocolate flavor.
-Any brand (I grab whatever is on sale, Betty Crocker or Duncan Hines are always good).
+• Devil’s food cake mix.
+This is a 15.25oz box that makes the base of the cookies and provides a rich, deep chocolate flavor.
+Any brand (I grab whatever is on sale, Pillsbury or Duncan Hines are always good – Betty Crocker has only 13.25oz boxes).
 Devil’s food cake mix tends to have a darker, richer flavor, but other chocolate fudge cake mixes will also work.
 You can also use white cake mix and white chocolate chips for a change up!

 How to make Chocolate Cake Mix Cookies